EMSL-Computing/Pore2Chip/tests/README.md

 - This `test_generate_network2` function is similar to `test_generate_network`.
 This function additionally takes probability density functions (pdfs) for each property and allows specifying an average coordination number.

 ## Purpose and functionality of `test_metrics.py`

+This python script demonstrates generating a test image with simple ellipses, applying the diameter extraction functions, and optionally displaying the output for a given sample.
+It also includes advanced tests with generated cylindrical 3D structures to show how the functions can handle more complex image data.

+- This `test_feret_diameter` function processes an image to calculate and return the feret diameters, which describe the extent of a projected area of the image.
+- The `test_extract_diameters` and `test_extract_diameters2` functions extract pore and throat diameters from images.
+They showcase different methodologies, with `test_extract_diameters2` using a method that doesn't rely on `PoreSpy's` built-in SNOW algorithm.
+For more complex image analysis tasks, we will need to explore advanced techniques like watershed segmentation or ML-based segmentation methods.